 Car category is another significant tip to guide you choose the best rental car for self-drive in Uganda.
 Different car hire agencies/companies have different car categories but the common rental car categories for Uganda safaris include luxury rental cars, 4×4 rental cars, Mini Vans, Saloon cars and Mini or coaster buses.
 When choosing the best rental car in Uganda for self-drive tour, be keen on the category you choose for your road trip.

 If you plan to go self-drive in Uganda National Parks like Murchison Falls National Park (MFNP) or Queen Elizabeth National Park, a 4×4 Land Cruiser rental with pop up roof can be the best option.
 Alternatively, you can rent a Safari Van with pop up, sun roof or hire Nissan Patrol.
 Toyota Rav4 most ideal for city tours in Kampala, Uganda.Read More

 With Uganda hosting about 400 mountain gorillas, half the world’s total population, Mgahinga National park is one of the two places where a visitor is guaranteed to have a glance at the endangered species.
-Though the gorillas of Mgahinga were known to be good nomads, at times moving to the Rwanda side, today the Nyakagezi gorilla group offers opportunities to adventure seekers to visit and the watch the endangered giants in the wild.
-For those looking for unique experiences on a Uganda Safari, a visit to Mgahinga National Park is a rewarding adventure that you should not miss.
+Though the gorillas of Mgahinga were known to be good nomads, at times moving to the Rwanda side, today the Nyakagezi gorilla group offers opportunities to adventure seekers to visit and watch the endangered giants in the wild.
+For those looking for unique experiences on an Uganda Safari, a visit to Mgahinga National Park is a rewarding adventure that you should not miss.